 Place the shaped rye bread in a greased 9x5" loaf pan.
 It will likely already reach the top edge of the pan and fill out the width of it, but it won't fill the length.
 That's okay.

-Cover the pan loosely (I like using these elastic, plastic bowl covers) and let the rye loaf rise for 45-60 minutes until it fills out the length of the pan.
+Cover the pan loosely (I like using these elastic, plastic bowl covers) and let the rye loaf rise until it fills out the length of the pan.
 If you poke the dough with a floured fingertip it should feel springy and not deflate.

 Toward the end of the rise time, preheat the oven to 400°F. Make sure you give the oven plenty of time to preheat — you want to really make sure it's at temperature before your bread goes in.